What are Strike Options?

 Example 4 - You proactively close an ETH Short position with 20 contracts at a loss

-With reference to Example 3, suppose ETH’s market price rises to US$1,660 before expiry, higher than when you purchased the contracts.
+With reference to Example 3, suppose ETH’s indicative price rises to US$1,660 before expiry, higher than when you purchased the contracts.
 With the Contract Price now at US$6.20 (a surge in price corresponding to the increase in the underlying asset’s price), you decide to close your ETH short position early to mitigate your losses.
 The calculation for your realized P&L is:

 ((Average Entry Price - Contract Price) - Exchange Fee - Technology Fee) * Number of Contracts Closed